What is social care? How many people deliver social care? How much does social care cost individuals and the state?

 How much does the government spend on social care?

 In England, local authorities individually decide what they will spend on social care – there is no ‘national’ government budget (though some of the amount local authorities have available to spend comes from grant funding they receive from central government to spend on social care).
-In 2019/20, the total expenditure on adult social care by local authorities was £23.3 billion, up more than £1 billion from the previous year.
-However, in real terms (ie, adjusting for inflation), total expenditure is only £99 million more than the level it was in 2010/11, despite increasing demand for services.
+In 2021/22, the total expenditure on adult social care by local authorities was £26.9 billion, up £2.6 billion compared to 2010/11.
+However, as a result of Covid-19, some expenditure in 2020/21 and 2021/22 was on support for the social care sector rather than individuals’ care and so totals are not comparable with previous years.

-Just under half of this expenditure is on working-age adults, with the remainder on people aged 65 years or over.
-For older people, the majority of spending (65 per cent) is for those who need physical support, while for working-age adults the majority (70 per cent) is for those with learning disabilities.
+Around half of this expenditure is on working-age adults, with the other half on people aged 65 years or over.
+For older people, the majority of spending (65 per cent) is for those who need physical support, while for working-age adults the majority (68 per cent) is for those with learning disabilities.

 What is the cost of receiving adult social care?